WICG/display-locking/cheatsheet.md

 ## Current status (Chromium)

-* Currently implemented with the previous name, `render-subtree` available behind the CSSRenderSubtree flag.
+* Currently implemented in Chromium behind a CSSSubtreeVisibility flag, using the previous name `subtree-visibility` which will be updated shortly.

-  * Note that the sample code in this repo still uses `render-subtree`.
-It will be updated ASAP.

-* contain-intrinsic-size is implemented; enabled by CSSIntrinsicSize runtime flag.
+* contain-intrinsic-size is implemented and shipped.